-What you must pay when you get these services What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Health and wellness education programs (continued) A Home Fitness program: You can choose from a variety of home fitness kits if you can't get to a fitness center or want to work out at home.
-You can get up to 2 kits each benefit year.
-As a Silver&Fit member you may also have access to low-impact Silver&Fit classes (where available) focusing on improving and increasing muscular strength and endurance, mobility, flexibility, range of motion, balance, agility and coordination; Healthy Aging classes (online or DVD); virtual streaming exercise videos, a quarterly newsletter; web tools; and the ASHConnectTM mobile app.
-Non-standard services that call for an added fee are not part of the Silver&Fit program and will not be reimbursed.
+What you must pay when you get these services What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Health and wellness education programs (continued) Non-standard services that call for an added fee are not part of the Silver&Fit program and will not be reimbursed.
 The Silver&Fit program is provided by American Specialty Health fitness, Inc., a subsidiary of American Specialty Health Incorporated (ASH).
-Silver&Fit and ASHConnect are trademarks of ASH.
+Silver&Fit, Silver&Fit Signature Series, and Silver&Fit Connected! are trademarks of ASH.
+Participating facilities and fitness chains may vary by location and are subject to change.
+Kits and rewards are subject to change.
 For more information or to sign up for this program, visit www.SilverandFit.com or call Silver&Fit toll free at (877) 427-4788.
-TTY

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Health and wellness education programs (continued) 24-Hour NurseLine There is no coinsurand Hour Nu The amount you pay for these services do not apply to your yearly maximum out-of-pocket amount.
+TTY users call (877) 710-2746.
+24-Hour NurseLine There is no coinsurance The amount you pay for these services do not apply to your yearly maximum out-of-pocket amount.
 Available 24-hours, 7 days a week.
 You can call our 24-Hour NurseLine at (855) 834-6150 any time of the night or day to receive trusted health information and advice from the comfort of your home.
 TTY users should call (844) 514-3774.
+Hour Nu rseLine.
 A nurse may call you back with additional advice and information based on your health questions and needs.
-Hearing services (Medicare covered) No prior authorization required.
-Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$35 copay per Medicare-covered exam 50% coinsurance Medicare-covered exam Hearing services (routine) No prior authorization required.
-The amount you pay for these services do not apply to your yearly maximum outof-pocket amount.
-We cover: • One routine hearing exam per calendar year.
-Basic hearing evaluations performed by your provider are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$0 copay per exam Not covered covered by the plan.
+Hearing services (Medicare covered) \$35 copay per 50% coinsurance No prior authorization required.
+Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
+Medicare-covered exam Medicare-covered exam

-What you must pay when you get these services What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Hearing services (routine) (continued) \$699 per aid for A • Up to two TruHearing-branded hearing TruHe aring aids every year (one per ear per year).
-Benefit is limited to TruHearing's Advanced \$999 per aid for F Premium through and Premium hearing aids, which come in various styles and colors.
+Comitions that are sourced for your What you must pay when you get these services What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Not covered Hearing services (routine) No prior authorization required.
+The amount you pay for these services do not apply to your yearly maximum out-of-pocket amount. \$0 copay per exam Not covered We cover: One routine hearing exam per calendar year.
+Basic hearing evaluations performed by your provider are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
+You must use a TruHearing provider.
+Up to two TruHearing-branded hearing aids \$599 per aid for Standard every year (one per ear per year).
+Benefit is limited to TruHearing's Standard, Advanced and Premium hearing aids, which come in \$799 per aid t for Advanced various styles and colors.
 Premium Hearing aids are available in rechargeable style options for an additional \$50 per aid.
 You must see a TruHearing provider to use this benefit.
-Call 1-844-247-6313 to schedule an appointment (for TTY, dial 711).
-TruHe earing Hearing aid purchase includes: 3 provider visits within first year of hearing aid purchase 45-day trial period 3-year extended warranty 48 batteries per aid for non- rechargeable models Benefit does not include or cover any of the following: Additional cost for optional Premium hearing aid rechargeability Ear molds Hearing aid accessories Additional provider visits Additional batteries; batteries when a rechargeable hearing aid is purchased Hearing aids that are not TruHearing-branded hearing aids Costs associated with loss & damage warranty claims Costs associated with excluded items are the responsibility of the member and not
+Call 1-844-247-6313 to schedule an appointment (for TTY, dial 711). \$999 per aid for Premium Hearing aid purchase includes: First year of follow-up provider visits 60-day trial period 3-year extended warranty 80 batteries per aid for non- rechargeable models Benefit does not include or cover any of the following: Additional cost for optional hearing aid rechargeability Ear molds Hearing aid accessories Additional provider visits Additional batteries; batteries when a rechargeable hearing aid is purchased